wesleykchang/wesleykchang.github.io/research.md

 Below is a glimpse of some recent projects:

-## **High resolution acoustics**
+## **High resolution acoustic imaging**
-X-ray techniques are great for high spatial resolution imaging of batteries during cycling.
-Acoustics benefits from superior temporal resolution, along with direct measurements of mechanical properties.
-I'm currently working on optimizing the resolution of our lab-scale ultrasonic pulsers and receivers, which are currently able to capture one waveform every 0.2 seconds, with sub-nanosecond sampling within each waveform.
-In combination with stepper motors, this technique can image a small pouch cell in less than a minute while capturing cell-level spatial heterogeneity such as plating, gassing, and other variations in performance.
-The image below depicts an experiment that captured battery stiffness, expansion, and sound speed in-situ.
+X-ray techniques benefit from high spatial resolution imaging.
+Ultrasound benefits from fast temporal resolution along with direct measurements of mechanical properties (i.e. modulus and density).
+In combination with stepper motors, a commercial pouch cell can be fully imaged in minutes with < 0.5 mm spatial resolution.
+As a result, operando acoustic imaging of Li plating and/or gassing during fast-charging of commercial Li-ion batteries is possible.
+The figure below depicts an experiment that captured battery stiffness, expansion, and sound speed during cycling, using a combination of ultrasound transducers within a transmission x-ray microscope.
 \
 \
 ![stiffness](/assets/css/ezgif.com-gif-maker.gif)